AllenInstitute/claustrum_imaging_manuscript/README.md

 # claustrum_imaging_manuscript

-This is a repository containing code to generate figures for the claustrum imaging manuscript
+This is a repository containing code to generate figures for Ollerenshaw et al. "Anterior claustrum cells are responsive during behavioral processing but not passive sensory stimulation", 2021
+BioRxiv link: NOT YET POSTED

 ## Setup